greg-codes/OpticalClocks/README.md

 # OpticalClocks
-A written report and Powerpoint presentation optical atomic clocks.
+A written report and Powerpoint presentation on optical lattice atomic clocks.